ACl365/Seoul_Bike_Hire_Prediction/README.md

 ## Results

 The model performance is evaluated using metrics such as RMSE, MAE, and R².
-Visualizations are generated to analyze the data and model results.
+Visualizations are generated to analyse the data and model results.

 ## License